Web-Hulk/react-ts-django-tournament-bracket-generator/README.md

 ~~7.
 Generate link and QR Code to forward users to Players Registration [Frontend]~~

+~~14.
+Think about simple navigation between pages in the FC24 application~~

 8. Write another POST endpoint to understand what's going on [Backend]
 9. Think about PUT and PATCH request [Backend]
 10. Delete endpoint [Backend]